learning-zone/html-basics/html-mcq.md

 - D) Hidden inputs are encrypted by the browser before sending.

 > **Answer: C**
 > CSRF tokens are not secret from the current page — they must be readable by the legitimate form.
-The protection relies on the server validating that the token in the request matches the user's session, which cross-origin requests cannot access.
+The protection relies on the server validating that the token in the request matches the user\'s session, which cross-origin requests cannot access.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>